endless-sky/endless-sky-wiki/CreatingOutfits.md

 ### Outfit attributes

 Outfits work by modifying the attributes of your ship.
 Many of the attributes are in units of heat or energy per frame; a frame is 1/60th of a second.
 All attributes stack.
-For example, if you install two of the same scanner, your scanning range doubles.
-If you install two shield generators, your shield regeneration doubles.
+For example, if you install two shield generators, your shield regeneration doubles.

 Most attributes are given as a single number, but there are a few "special" attributes: